 Individuals age 70½ and older can donate up to $100,000 directly to nonprofits from their individual retirement accounts (IRAs) without it being counted as taxable income.
-Your plan administrator must issue the check directly to the charity and the gift must be made by December 31st of the tax year in question.
-Contact your plan administrator with instructions.
+Your financial institution must issue the check directly to the charity and the gift must be made by December 31st of the tax year in question.
+Contact your financial institution with instructions.

 Planned Gifts Take Many Forms